 Parents are encouraged to be partners in their child/children's education at Kingston State School.
-Throughout the year courses have been conducted by the Principal, Deputy Principal, Master Teacher, Head of Curriculum and Pathways to Resilience for parents to support their children's learning and the other social challenges of raising a child.
+Throughout the year the Principal, Deputy Principal, Master Teacher, Guidance Officer and Head of Curriculum have conducted sessions for parents to support their children's learning and the other social challenges of raising a child.

 The school hosts numerous events where parents and members of our wider school community are invited and encouraged to attend.
-Some of these events include: P - 3 Athletics Carnival, Year 4 - 7 Athletics Carnival, Cross Country Carnival, Indigenous events, The 96five community breakfast, Under 8's event, discos and our weekly assemblies where student achievements are acknowledged and celebrated.
+Some of these events include: P - 3 Athletics Carnival, Year 4 - 7 Athletics Carnival, Cross Country Carnival, Indigenous events, Under 8's event, discos and our weekly assemblies where student achievements are acknowledged and celebrated.
+We also hold Student of the Month assemblies where individuals are celebrated for higher achievements.
 Parents received end of semester reports and were offered opportunities to discuss their child's progress with the teacher.